Ghanashyam House

 Ghanashyam House or Nati Gosain dol is an early 18th-century brick monument built during the reign of the king Rudra Singha dedicated to the architect Ghanashyam.
 This monument is situated on the west bank of Joysagar Tank.
 It is 4 km away from Sivasagar town towards west.

 Architecture and history

+It was constructed by one Ghanasyamuddin Khanikar later renamed as Ghanashyam, an architect from Bengal or Cooch Behar who was brought by king Rudra Singha, he entrusted him with the duty of designing the city of Rangpur.